Skip to content

 The Newt in Somerset

-A limited number of tickets have been made available for this special one-day event, kindly hosted by The Newt on behalf of The National Garden Scheme.
-It includes a talk from the head gardener, Stephen Herrington, on the gardens and more recent developments, including the newest element, The Four Seasons Garden.
-Stephen will provide the background to how the Four Seasons Garden was created, including the design and concept behind the garden, as well as its ongoing development ahead of its official opening next spring.
-He will also provide further detail on what is growing in the garden currently and what are the main highlights of the gardens throughout the seasons.
+A limited number of tickets have been made available for this special 1 day event, kindly hosted by The Newt on behalf of The National Garden Scheme.
+It includes a talk from one of our lead gardeners on the gardens and more recent developments, with an emphasis on the Kitchen Garden.
+They will also provide further detail on what is growing in the garden currently and what are the main highlights of the gardens throughout the seasons.

 Owner Info